- Our conferences, workshops and training

 The Royal Economic Society

-The next RES Conference is 15-17 April 2019 at the University of Warwick.
-The deadline for paper submissions is 7 October.
+The next RES Conference is 6-8 April 2020 at the Queen's University, Belfast.
+The deadline for paper submissions is 30 September.

 Scottish Economic Society

-See the Scottish Economic Society events page for their annual conference and other events
+The next SES Conference will take place on 26-28 April 2020 in Perth.
+See the Scottish Economic Society events page for details on the conference and other events.

 Educational Seminar Series

 - University College London's CTALE (Centre for Teaching and Learning Economics) Events

 Other economics teaching events

 - The Ninth Annual AEA Conference on Teaching and Research in Economic Education (CTREE), St. Louis, Missouri, USA; May 29 – 31, 2019